 Here are some of the popular momentum indicators to use:

-It is a basic charting tool where you connect two extreme consecutive price points using a straight line.
+It is a basic charting tool where you connect two extremely consecutive price points using a straight line.
 The trendline should have at least three touchpoints, not cutting through the candlesticks.
-Refer to the chart below, how it is drawn.
+Refer to the chart below to how it is drawn.

 The lines act as a support and resistance for the stock and witness maximum price action around those lines.
 Therefore, one can extend the trend into the future to ascertain the support and resistance levels and place trades accordingly.

 Moving Averages is a potent charting tool and can help you to identify the trend accurately by removing the noise in the market.
 In addition, it helps to smoothen out the price data over a specified period and constantly update the average price.

 The most common time duration used in moving averages is 50, 100, and 200 days.
 If the stock price continuously trades above the moving averages line, it indicates an uptrend.
 And, if it sells below shows general weakness in the counter.

 For a longer investment duration, you must track the moving average for a longer time as they are less sensitive to recent price changes.

 If you are unsure about the strength of the momentum in the stock price, RSI will help you to measure it.
 The RSI oscillates between zero and hundred (0-100).
 Usually, when the RSI slope is below 30, the stock is considered oversold, and above 70 is considered overbought.

 Generally, when the RSI is oversold, it is considered the best time to buy; when overbought, investors usually sell the stock.
 However, you must note that during strong trends, the RSI may continue to remain in the overbought and oversold territory for a longer duration.